Asian Studies Major

 - A senior seminar (3000–4079) is required and must be taken at Bowdoin.

 - Asian studies majors may not also minor in Chinese or Japanese language.

-- four courses are required in the chosen language; and
+- four courses are required in Japanese;

 Up to three credits from off-campus study (excluding first- and second-year language courses) may count toward the major.
 Up to two credits from off-campus study (excluding language courses) may count toward the minors.